workfloworchestrator/example-orchestrator/README.md

 #### Node

-The Node create workflow will read all configured, sites and device roles, manufactures types, and allows the user to choose appropriate values using dropdowns.
+The Node create workflow will read all configured, sites and device roles, manufacturer types, and allows the user to choose appropriate values using dropdowns.
 The only thing that needs to be entered by hand is a unique name for the node and an optional description.
 This is enough to create a node subscription and administer the node in the IMS.